 While the previous six months has been unpredictably eventful, it will be the following six that will shape the future of the country for the next decade.
 The impact of the coronavirus will be felt most keenly by the loss of life and loved ones, but it’s effect on our daily lives, civil liberties and business has the potential to be long-lasting too and to alter life as we know it.

-Nutbourne MD Marcus Evans shares his thoughts on how world will look six months from now and how we can prepare for the future.
+MD Marcus Evans of Nutbourne, IT solutions in London, shares his thoughts on how world will look six months from now and how we can prepare for the future.

 How will the Covid 19 outbreak change the business landscape?